-The Office of Special Education (OSE) will notify the district in Catamaran of the UNC status.
+The Office of Special Education (OSE) will notify the district in writing in Catamaran of the UNC status.
 When a district is issued an UNC, the OSE will mandate Technical Assistance (TA), training, or other enforcement actions to promptly bring the district into compliance.
 Enforcement actions may include withholding of the Individuals with Disabilities Education Act (IDEA) flow through and Preschool funds until compliance is achieved.
 Uncorrected noncompliance is factored into an intermediate school district’s (ISD) determinations.
 The following protocols are standard for all UNCs:

-During this meeting, the district’s CAP will be reviewed to determine how the plan failed to yield compliance.
+- CAP Review: During this meeting, the district’s CAP will be reviewed to determine how the plan failed to yield compliance.

 After the district and the TA provider have decided the district is ready for verification and closeout, the district should submit the CAP for Verification and Closeout.
+To do this,

 - From the CAP Menu, select the Request for Verification and Closeout link.

 - Complete the Request Verification and Closeout of Findings form by doing the following:

 - Insert Evidence Notes for each CAP activity step listed (beginning January 2020) and